Office of Indigenous Affairs

 Indigenous Resource Development Coordinator

-Joanne is a first-generation urban Ktaqmkuk Mi’kmaw, with Mi'kmaw, French, Scottish, and English ancestry, and roots in the Codroy Valley as well as Trinity Bay.
+Joanne is Ktaqmkuk Mi’kmaw from St. John's, with Mi'kmaw, French, Scottish, and English ancestry, and roots in the Codroy Valley as well as Trinity Bay.
 Joanne completed her Bachelor of Arts at Memorial University with a major in Archaeology and a minor in Aboriginal Studies.
 She also holds a Master of Philosophy in Humanities from Memorial University, which explored the role of power and narrative in the erasure of the Mi’kmaq in Newfoundland.
 Joanne is a drum carrier, doting dog-parent, and avid crafter and gardener.

 As the Indigenous Resource Development Coordinator, Joanne works to build the Indigenous webpage, and supports the work of the Office of Indigenous Affairs and the Indigenous Student Resource Centre.